All posts

 How do I add an MCP App to an existing MCP server without using sunpeak?

-Add a ui field to your tool metadata with a uri pointing at a hosted HTML/JavaScript bundle on the same server.
-The bundle must implement the MCP App communication protocol: listen for postMessage events from the host, read tool output from the injected context, and respond via JSON-RPC 2.0.
-You also need to handle display modes, themes, and the postMessage security model manually. sunpeak automates all of this.
+Add a ui field to your tool _meta with a uri pointing at a hosted HTML/JavaScript bundle using the ui:// URI scheme.
+The bundle must implement the ext-apps communication protocol: listen for postMessage events from the host, read tool output from the injected context, and respond via JSON-RPC 2.0.
+You also need to handle display modes, themes, Content Security Policy, and the postMessage security model manually. sunpeak automates all of this.